WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/Design.md

      - ***deleteIDExpense*** This function will delete the id passed to the function if it exists in the expense table
      - ***updateIDExpense** This function will update the id passed to the function to capture any desired changes to the existing record.
 This will only work if the id passed has a matching id in the expense table.
 We will also pass a tuple with the fields of the corrected item.
 We will techinically insert new record to new id, then delete the old record for the id we want to replace, then we will change id of duplicate record to match the desired id to replace.
 This is more effiecent than updating all the fields.
      - ***selectIDExpense*** This function returns the expense from the expense table based on the ID passed to the function.
+     - ***selectParamsExpense** This function will build a dynamic SQL query based on the variables passed as options from filter.
+If variable passed is none, we do not add that string section to the SQL statement that we build.
+This way we only filter on the items that actually have a value passed.
+This is used for our apply button on the expense table page and allows for dynamic table results.
+     - ***sumExpenseByCategory*** Sum amounts by category for each category passed in array.
+Store in dictionary and return dictionary to the calling location.
+     - ***getCategoryTable*** Return array holding each record in the category table.
+     - ***selectSingleCategory*** Pass a single category to the this function and return the result for that (one record)
+     - ***updateCategoryAmount*** Update category amount, based on object passed to this function, then get category table and return to calling location

 ## Requirement 2: The user shall be able to access a general built-in monthly budget template by providing their income if they choose to have the app help them

-1. The built in budget template will produce a general expense template table with recommended expense allocation based on the user's entered monthly income
+1. The built in budget template will produce a general expense template table with recommended expense allocation based on the user's entered net monthly income
-   - Clicking the apply % button on the category page will take the income the user entered into the monthly income box and apply default % values for the categories, to build the customer's template in the categories table
+   - Clicking the calculate budget button on the category page will take the income the user entered into the monthly income box and apply default % values for the categories, to build the customer's default template in the categories table

 2. The default category table will contain the following fields in SQLite:
    1. ***category*** - will be text describing the category that the expenses will take (also the primary key) The categories will be defined for the program and they are below.